 To make a tea compress, follow the same steeping method above and simply soak a cloth in the tea and apply to the affected area.
 You can also triple the batch and add it to bathwater for an all-over soak!

 One herb that should not be used internally in small children but works GREAT as a compress is Chaparral!
 It is very strong acting and not only soothes itchy skin but gets into those weepy areas and quickly promotes healing.

 Plantain is safe when taken as a tea but it honesty works better as a compress.
 It is a strong astringent and has tons of soothing properties.
 It also helps to reduce pain associated with inflamed and/or infected skin.

 When making a salve for eczema relief, the best combination of herbs to infuse your oil with are calendula, comfrey, plantain, rose hips, and St. John's Wort!
 This salve will get down to the business of stopping the itch/scratch cycle of eczema and will promote healing!

-What herbs have you used with success to treat your child's eczema?
+What herbal remedies for eczema have you used with success?
 There are a lot more out there but the ones listed here seem to be the most effective.